-Mrs. Louis D. Speir and Mrs. Robert C. Adams were elected delegates, and Mrs. Anna C. Boyd and Mrs. George H. Merrill alternates, to the Long Island Council of Women's Clubs, to be held in Brooklyn on Jan.
-19.
+Mrs. Louis D. Speir and Mrs. Robert C. Adams were elected delegates, and Mrs. Anna C. Boyd and Mrs. George H. rill alternates, to the Long Island Council of Women's Call

-The zone prize will be re-awarded the last of January.
-Chaperones for the Saturday afternoon performances of the Forest Hills Theatre are needed.
-Names should be given to

-Mrs. E. D. Sealy.
+The zone prize will be re-awarded the last of Januar Chaperones for the Saturday afternoon performances of Forest Hills Theatre are needed.
+Names should be given to Mrs. E. D. Sealy.

-Mrs. Richard Chapman, president of the New York City Federation of Women's Clubs, spoke briefly to the club.
-Mrs. Charles Decker, Mrs. David Thompson and Mrs. William Whitaker, also officers of the Federation, were present.
+Mrs. Richard Chapman, president of the New York Federation of Women's Clubs, spoke briefly to the club.
+Macharles Decker, Mrs. David Thompson and Mrs. William Whitaker, also officers of the Federation, were present.

-New members of the club are: Mrs. C. C. Carstens, Mrs. G. L. C. Earle, Mrs. Lucy W. Fiske, Mrs. George Floyd, Mrs. F. A. Hanna, Mrs. Harold Henderson, Mrs. Willard Patterson, Mrs. George Van Slyck and Mrs. Russell R. Whitman.
+New members of the club are: Mrs. C. C. Carstens, Mrs. C. L. C. Earle, Mrs. Lucy W. Fiske, Mrs. George Floyd, Mrs. F. A. Hanna, Mrs. Harold Henderson, Mrs. Willard Patterson, Mrs. George Van Slyck and Mrs. Russell R. Whitman

-The next meeting of the current readings chapter will be held on Tuesday afternoon, Jan.
-16, at the home of Mrs. Edward H. Mays, 175 Slocum Crescent, with Mrs. Albert M. Gray assisting.
-"Batauala," by Rene Maran, will be reviewed by Mrs. Robert C. Adams; "Carter," by Don Marquis, will be reviewed by Mrs. Lydia M. Small, and Claude McKay's "Poems" will be read and reviewed by Mrs. John A. McFarlan.
+The next meeting of the current readings chapter will held on Tuesday afternoon, Jan.
+16, at the home of Men Edward H. Mays, 175 Slocum Crescent, with Mrs. Albert Gray assisting.
+"Batauala," by Rene Maran, will be reviewed by Mrs. Robert C. Adams; "Carter," by Don Marquis, will reviewed by Mrs. Lydia M. Small, and Claude McKerpoems" will be read and reviewed by Mrs. John A. McFarrage, 120 and 120 and

 On Tuesday, Jan.
-30, at 2:30 p. m., the current readings chapter will meet with Miss Lilian Rice, 120 Puritan Avenue, when Mrs. S. Ellsworth Davenport, Jr., will review "The Life and Letters of Walter H. Page," by Burton J. Hendrick.
-Miss Rose Terry will be assistant hostess.
+30, at 2:30 p. m., the current reading chapter will meet with Miss Lilian Rice, 120 Puritan Avenue when Mrs. S. Ellsworth Davenport, Jr., will review Life and Letters of Walter H. Page," by Burton J. Hendels Rose Terry will be assistant hostess.